 - Which virtues does Thoreau emphasize?
 Kaiya, Violette

-October 12: THE REPUBLIC OF EQUAL INDIVIDUALS (continued):
+March 24: THE REPUBLIC OF EQUAL INDIVIDUALS (continued): Ralph Waldo Emerson, ‘Self-reliance’ and ‘Politics’ (Brightspace)

 - What must one do in order to be ‘self-reliant’ in Emerson’s sense?
 Bree